PrernaSingh01/JavaScript_Learning/README.md

 <hr>

 Day 26 of #100DaysOfCode: Today was all about revising the JavaScript concepts I've learned so far.
-It's amazing how reviewing and reinforcing the fundamentals can strengthen my understanding.
+It's amazing how reviewing and reinforcing the fundamentals can strengthen my understanding. <br>
 Ready to take on more coding challenges and keep progressing! 💪🚀